 |Distance||99 miles (159 km)|

-Step on board a Frecciarossa train and relax as you travel across Italy.
-Trenitalia’s Frecciarossa high-speed trains make about 200 connections across Italy per day, including major destinations like Rome, Florence, Milan, Venice and Naples.
-These trains reach speeds up to 186 mph (300 kmh), so you can travel 99 miles (159 km) between Milan and La Spezia quickly on a Frecciarossa high-speed train.
-There are four different classes to choose from: Standard, Premium, Business, and Executive.
+There’s no need to fly between Italian hotspots when you can simply take a Frecciarossa train to reach your destination in just a few hours.
+Frecciarossa is the premier high-speed train service from Trenitalia, Italy’s national railroad company, with around 200 connections made across Italy per day.
+These trains reach speeds up to 186 mph (300 kmh), making them one of the fastest in the world.
+You can expect to travel 99 miles (159 km) between Milan and La Spezia on a Frecciarossa high-speed train.
 All Frecciarossa classes provide free WiFi access, power outlets, air conditioning, bathrooms, luggage storage, onboard entertainment, and restaurant and bar services to passengers.

-Frecciarossa from Milan to La Spezia train information:
+Milan to La Spezia train information with Frecciarossa:

 There are nearly 330 different options for trains from Milan to La Spezia that operate each week.
 The journey commences inland—and in the far northwestern part of Italy—then it completes about 139 miles (224 km) due southeast, in the northern edge of Italy’s western coast.
 The journey can take travelers anywhere from roughly 3h 8min to just under 6h.